 Another factor that could influence the quality of information in the VA questionnaires is whether the death took place in a health facility or at home.
 Figure 2 displays the proportions of deaths in these two locations for which a positive response was provided for certain key symptoms, as well as for the constructed variable “medical diagnosis of heart disease” (see Methods).
-As per usual expectation, respondents for deaths in health facilities provide higher levels of positive responses, indicative of an increased awareness of the clinical features of the terminal illness, probably communicated by the health care staff.
+As per usual expectation, respondents for deaths in health facilities provide higher levels of positive responses, indicative of increased awareness of the clinical features of the terminal illness, likely communicated by the health care staff.
 This is also evident in the higher proportions of cases with a medical diagnosis of heart disease, as recorded in the questionnaire.
-All these observations support the general finding of significantly higher levels of acceptable evidence for deaths in hospitals, as reported in Table 4.
+All of these observations support the general finding of significantly higher levels of acceptable evidence for deaths in hospitals, as reported in Table 4.

 DISCUSSION

 VA is currently being promoted as a viable option for deriving information on causes of death in countries where medical certification of cause of death is unavailable or limited[21].
-Despite methodological limitations of VA in terms of its reliance on second-hand information from the deceased’s relatives, that too following a considerable recall period, causes of death from VA are increasingly being used for national mortality estimation[22,23].
-IHD is estimated to be among the top 5 leading causes of death in the world, as well as in Indonesia.
+Despite methodological limitations of VA in terms of its reliance on second-hand information from the deceased’s relatives, which follows a considerable recall period, causes of death from VA are increasingly being used for national mortality estimation[22,23].
+IHD is estimated to be among the top five leading causes of death in the world, as well as in Indonesia.
 To our knowledge, this study provides the first ever empirical assessment of the quality of evidence available to infer a diagnosis of ischaemic heart disease as the underlying cause of death from VA.
 Our study identified that more than half (53%) of sample questionnaires from the Indonesian SRS contained strong evidence about IHD.
-Further, another 22% of cases included sufficient evidence to support a diagnosis of IHD.
-For the remaining one fourth of the sample, although the evidence used to assign IHD was weak, there was no evidence in the questionnaires to indicate an alternative VA based cause of death.
+Furthermore, another 22% of cases included sufficient evidence to support a diagnosis of IHD.
+For the remaining one fourth of the sample, although the evidence used to assign IHD was weak, there was no evidence in the questionnaires to indicate an alternative VA-based cause of death.
 Overall, our study findings indicate that VA protocols employed in the Indonesian SRS generate evidence of sufficient quality for diagnosing IHD as an underlying cause of death, but with some room for improvement.